-REQUEST: Provide FY 2014 funding of \$32 million for the HRSA Title VII Primary Care Dental Training Cluster and related oral health programs, with not less than \$8 million going towards Pediatric Dentistry Training programs.
-This represents funding at the FY 2013 level pre-sequester.
+REQUEST: Provide FY 2015 funding of \$32 million for the HRSA Title VII Primary Care Dental Training Cluster and related oral health programs, with not less than \$10 million going towards Pediatric Dentistry Training programs.
+This represents an increase of \$2 million above the FY 2014 level, in recognition of the increased need for pediatric dental services under the Affordable Care Act (ACA).

 BACKGROUND: Pediatric Dentistry training is critical to meeting the nation's oral health care needs.
-The two to three year Pediatric Dentistry residency program, taken after graduation from dental school, immerses the dentist in scientific study enhanced with clinical experience.
+The two to three year Pediatric Dentistry residency program1, taken after graduation from dental school, immerses the dentist in scientific study enhanced with clinical experience.
 This training is the dental counterpart to general pediatrics.
 The trainee learns advanced diagnostic and surgical procedures, along with:

 - · child psychology and behavior guidance

-- oral pathology
+- · oral pathology

 - · pharmacology related to the child

 - radiology

-- · child development
+- child development

 - management of oral-facial trauma

 - · caring for patients with special health care needs

-- sedation and general anesthesia.
+- · sedation and general anesthesia.

 Since children's oral health is an important part of overall health, pediatric dentists often work with pediatricians, other physicians, and dental specialists.
 Healthy children, as well as hospitalized and chronically ill children or children with disabilities, often benefit from a team approach.
 Access to dentists is critical for Medicaid and CHIP populations.
 By the nature of their training, pediatric dentists are able to provide comprehensive oral health care to children.
 Pediatric dentists treat a higher percentage of Medicaid and CHIP patients in their practices than any other type of dentist, and are especially successful with this population because of their advanced clinical training and expertise in behavior guidance.
 Pediatric dentists are the backbone of the pediatric oral health care delivery system, helping to ensure all children have access to high quality comprehensive dental services.
-Contemporary pediatric dental practice demonstrates the specialty's commitment to access to care.
+A contemporary pediatric dental practice demonstrates the specialty's commitment to access to care.
 Nearly 70% of pediatric dentists treat children enrolled in Medicaid, CHIP or both, which represents on average 25 percent of their patients.
 Almost all pediatric dentists care for patients with special needs.
-With on average 3390 patient visits per year per pediatric dentist, in aggregate they account for approximately 4.58 million Medicaid dental visits per year.
+With an average of 3,390 patient visits per year per pediatric dentist, they account for approximately 4.58 million Medicaid dental visits per year.
 Pediatric dentists also provide a significant amount of charity care and care at a reduced rate.